cybernerdie/php-ecommerce/README.md

 # Project Setup

-This is a guide on how to set up the project with the following components:
+This is a guide on how to set up the project

-- Apache web server
-- PHP
-- MySQL

 ## Prerequisites